Barents Euro-Arctic Council

+Finnish authorities said (Q4 2024), that they have decided that after next year, the country will no longer be a member.

 History

 During the Cold War the Barents region was an area of military confrontation.
 The underlying premise was that close cooperation secures political long-term stability and reduces possible tensions.
 This objective has already been successfully achieved.
 The Barents cooperation has fostered a new sense of unity and closer contact among the people of the region which is an excellent basis for further progress.